 That was a pretty good week, as we also had a really good night at Cactus Club Cafe and he actually ended up writing a guest post on my blog about the evening!

 North Burnaby’s main street is dominated by restaurants.
 Restaurants side by side, across from each other- it is pretty much impossible to go hungry when you’re in this neighbourhood and if you have your wallet.

 I often wonder how so many restaurants can stay in business and compete with each other, but I guess us Vancouverites really love our restaurants.

 Cristos Taverna has been around for quite awhile now.
 I came here for a birthday dinner back in Grade 9, and even then, I thought it was quite old.
 For good reasons too, we had quite the lovely experience at Cristos Taverna and after coming here, it has landed a spot on one of my favourite Greek restaurants.

-Our server that day was phenomenal and heart warming.
+Our server that day was very friendly.
 Right when we walked in, we were greeted with a smile and friendly conversation, and he told us that he would give us the best seat in the house that day.

 He also pulled our chairs back for us when we sat down, and shortly came back afterwards to light up our candles for “more romance.”

 So far, the service and atmosphere was great.
 I ordered the chicken souvlaki plate, which came with rice, potatoes, greek salad, tzatziki sauce, and pita bread.
 Everything on my plate was absolutely delicious, and I found myself savouring every bite.